esterjara/ai-chatbot-workshop/exercises/01_basic_chatbot/README.md

 # Exercise 1b: Modify the System Prompt

 ## Objective
-Learn how system prompts control chatbot behavior and personality.
+Investigate how system prompts control chatbot behavior and personality.

 ## What is a System Prompt?